opennextjs/opennextjs-cloudflare/README.md

 # [POC] Build Next.js app for cf workers

-This monorepo includes a POC to see if it is possible to get a Next.js application built via `next build` (in standalone mode) to run in the Cloudflare workerd runtime.
+This monorepo includes a package for adapting a Next.js application built via `next build` (in standalone mode) to run in the Cloudflare workerd runtime.

 > [!NOTE]
 > The code here is built based on the amazing work done by @mhart in <https://github.com/mhart/nextjs-commerce>